Top of the page

 A mammogram can seem to detect a cancer, when in fact there's no cancer there.
 This is called a false-positive result.
 It can occur at any age, but it's more likely to occur if you are age 40 to 44.
 About 5% to 10% of screening mammograms will require more testing.
 This may include another mammogram of specific breast tissue or another test, such as an ultrasound.
 Most of these tests will show that no cancer is present.

 A mammogram is done to:

-A mammogram is often uncomfortable but rarely extremely painful.
-If you have sensitive or fragile skin, or a skin condition, let the technician know before you have your examination.
+A mammogram is often uncomfortable but rarely painful.
+If you have sensitive or fragile skin or a skin condition, let the technician know before you have your examination.
 If you have menstrual periods, the procedure is more comfortable when done within 2 weeks after your period has ended.

 A mammogram may help find cancer early.
 But finding cancer early doesn't always save lives.
 In some cases the cancer will have already spread to other parts of the body.

 The results of a screening mammogram are sent directly to your family doctor's office.
-And in some provinces, they also will be sent directly to you.
+In Alberta, they also will be sent directly to you (unless you’ve asked not to receive them).
 If the mammogram is done to diagnose a problem, the results will be sent to your family doctor, and he or she will discuss the results with you.
-If you have a mammogram that was not ordered by your doctor, a copy of the results will be sent to you.

 Breast tissue looks normal.
 No unusual growths, lumps, or other types of abnormal tissue are seen.
 The glands that produce milk for breastfeeding and the tubes (ducts) through which milk flows appear normal.